hartwigmedical/hmftools/amber/README.md

 The REFERENCE.amber.snp.vcf.gz contains some 1000 SNP points that can be used to identify if a new sample belongs to an existing patient.
 This is particularly important when doing cohort analysis as multiple samples from the same patient can skew results.

-To enable patient matching a database is required with two tables, AmberSample and AmberPatient.
+To enable patient matching a database is required with three tables, AmberSample, AmberMapping and AmberPatient.
-Scripts to generate these tables are available [here](../patient-db/src/main/resources/patches/amber3.3_to_3.4_migration.sql).
+Scripts to generate these tables are available [here](../patient-db/src/main/resources/patches/amber3.4_to_3.5_migration.sql).

 Each sample is loaded into AmberSample with the `LoadAmberSample` application which downsamples the REFERENCE.amber.snp.vcf.gz file to 100 loci and describes each locus as:
 - 1: Homozygous ref